SLdragon/wiki-teamsfx/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 ### Q: Upgrade keeps failing for me, what can I do?

-A: There are a few [know issues](https://github.com/OfficeDev/TeamsFx/wiki/Upgrade-project-to-use-Teams-Toolkit-5.0-features#known-issues) that we've provided solutions below.
+A: There are a few [known issues](https://github.com/OfficeDev/TeamsFx/wiki/Upgrade-project-to-use-Teams-Toolkit-5.0-features#known-issues) that we've provided solutions below.
 If the issue continue to exist, feel free to reach us at **ttkfeedback@microsoft.com**.

 ## How to Upgrade